 Identify stale or unused records

 We hosted a live demo for a few of these use cases in a recent webinar, which you can watch below.
 Please note, the demo uses the DNS Made Easy version of the DNS Analytics application.
 However, all the functionality is the same.

 You can use DNS Analytics to pinpoint a CDN (Content Delivery Network) that is making too many requests.
 You can filter query logs by Source IP and contact the CDN provider that is making excess requests.
 This is typically the result of a misconfiguration during setup.

 Troubleshoot overages and excess queries by filtering your query logs by Source IP and Record Type.
 Usually happens when you turn up a new system and a configuration error will cause the system to make too many requests.

 DDoS or DNS-level Attack

-Filter results by Location, Record Type, and Source IP to pinpoint the source of a DNS-level attack.
+Filter results are displayed by Location, Record Type, and Source IP to pinpoint the source of a DNS-level attack.
 You can also compare your results over different time periods by downloading query logs and comparing them in two separate browser windows.
 Historical data can be reuploaded to DNS Analytics (learn how) so you can detect traffic abnormalities.

-How to Use DNS Analytics
+How to Use DNS Analytics Dashboard

 Log into DNS Analytics by using your Constellix login credentials.
 View your monthly query log quota and current usage.
 Query logs can be downloaded on a per domain basis and are one-minute logs of all incoming queries.
 Additional logs can be purchased for $0.27 each from this screen by clicking the “Increase Quota” button.